nstack/stackhut/docs/getting_started/tutorial_use.rst

 Tutorial - Using a Service
 ==========================

 In this tutorial presents a quick overview of how to access a StackHut service from within your application, whether it is written in Python, client/server-side JS, Ruby, .NET, and more.
-..
-The best way to start is to watch the following screen-cast that take us through setting up a simple, Python-based StackHut service.
+The best way to start is to watch the following screen-cast that walks you through using a StackHut service from the command-line.

 .. raw:: html